Miszion/last-five/README.md

 ## Description

-Last 5 is a league of legends statistics tool used for calculating various game stats in a user's last five games.
+Last Five is a league of legends statistics tool used for calculating various game stats in a user's last five games.

 ### How To Use